umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Deploying-Deletions/index.md

 ### Deleting Schema (Document Types, Datatypes etc.)

 Deleted:
-* The associated `.UDA` file
+* The associated `.UDA` file.

 Not deleted:
-* The entry in the database
+* The entry in the database.
-* The item will still be visible in the backoffice
+* The item will still be visible in the backoffice.

 ### Deleting a Template

 Deleted:
-* The associated `.UDA` file
+* The associated `.UDA` file.
-* The associated `.cshtml` file (the view file)
+* The associated `.cshtml` file (the view file).

 Not deleted:
-* The entry in the database
+* The entry in the database.
-* The template file will be empty, but still be visible in the backoffice
+* The template file will be empty, but still be visible in the backoffice.

 ### Deleting files (css files, config files etc.)